diambra/docs/content/handsOnReinforcementLearning/_index.en.md

 </div>

-What is the best path leading a passionate coder to the creation of a trained AI agent capable of effectively playing a videogame?
+What is the best path leading a passionate coder to the creation of a trained AI agent capable of effectively playing a video game?
 It consists in two steps: learning reinforcement learning and applying it.

 [Learning RL](./learningrl) section below deals with how to get started with RL: it presents resources that cover from the basics up to the most advanced details of the latest, best-performing algorithms.